 Employability Assessment Interview (EAI) appointments have been expanded to additional centers in order to reduce transportation burdens to our customers when in person and appointments are now being held virtually.
 Customers receiving unemployment are informed of all center services and provided referrals as appropriate.
 Updated information regarding changes to unemployment benefits and processes are consistently posted to local Facebook pages and shared with staff and customers.
-A regional training was also held in April 2021 by DES for staff to gain a better understanding of unemployment changes and challenges.
+Any information regarding processes are shared with staff so they can best provide information to customers.

 - 12. Attach a flowchart for services flowchart must include: - a. initial one-on-one interviews with customers, - b.
-NCWorks.gov dual registration, - c. skills assessments, and - d. determination of the need for further services.

-Name document: Local Area WDB Name Services Flowchart 2022.

-See High Country Service Flow Chart.

-13. Attach the Memorandum of Understanding (MOU) between the Local Area WDB and partners concerning operation of the NCWorks Career Center system.
-[WIOA Section 121(b) (A (iii)] Name document: Local Area WDB Name NCWorks Career Center MOU.

-See High Country NCWorks Career Center MOU.

-- 14. Describe the Local Area WDB's method for providing oversight to include: - a. the review process and the frequency of review for the NCWorks Career Center system in the Local Area, including processes for ensuring quality customer service; and any concerns regarding operations or service delivery within the center or by staff on an ongoing basis.
+NCWorks.gov dual registration, - c. skills assessments, and - d. determination of the need for further services. - Attached. - Name document: Local Area WDB Name Services Flowchart 2023. - 13.
+Attach the Memorandum of Understanding (MOU) between the Local Area WDB and partners concerning operation of the NCWorks Career Center system.
+[WIOA Section 121(b) (A (iii)] - Attached. - Name document: Local Area WDB Name NCWorks Career Center MOU. - 14.
+Describe the Local Area WDB's method for providing oversight to include: - a. the review process and the frequency of review for the NCWorks Career Center system in the Local Area, including processes for ensuring quality customer service; and - b. the roles and any resource contributions of the NCWorks Career Center partners.
+[WIOA Section 121(a)(3)] [WIOA Section 108(b)(6)(D)] - a.
+High Country WDB staff, partners, and service providers agree that customer service is top priority when serving customers.
+WDB staff complete informal monitoring ongoing by working closely with center managers to address any concerns regarding operations or service delivery within the center or by staff on an ongoing basis to include regular meetings and discussions and center visits.
+Annual formal monitoring is also completed using the local monitoring tool to also include a review of activities and partnerships.
 Center managers along with the Regional Operations Director often present updates at local WDB meetings regarding services and events.
-The WDB facilitates leadership meetings as appropriate to provide oversight of services and improve communication and processes.

-High Country WDB staff, partners, and service providers agree that customer service is top priority when serving customers.
-WDB staff work closely with center managers to address b. the roles and any resource contributions of the NCWorks Career Center partners.
-[WIOA Section 121(a)(3)] [WIOA Section 108(b)(6)(D)]

-In the High Country, we currently have seven NCWorks Career Centers across our seven-county service delivery area.
-WIOA service providers and local DWS staff form the core of service delivery in our centers and contribute to them.
+The WDB facilitates leadership meetings as appropriate to provide oversight of services and improve communication and processes. - b.
+In the High Country, we currently have seven NCWorks locations across our seven-county service delivery area.
+WIOA service providers and local DWS staff form the core of service delivery in our centers and contribute to them while working closely with core and community partners.
 The Infrastructure Funding Agreement (IFA) determines the dollar value of contributions by required system partners from the state level.
-Below is a listing based on the PY2021 IFA, as reported on the PY 2021 MOU, of contributions of partners with a presence in the local career centers.

-See following page for chart.
+See IFA funding chart for these amounts.

-NCWorks Partner Infrastructure Total Share (PY 2021 MOU) In-Kind In-Kind Description WIOA Title I A/DW/Y \$131,836.41 WIOA Title III W-P \$164,825.18 WIOA Title II (shared between MCC and WCC) \$613.00 Carl D. Perkins (shared between MCC and WCC \$298.00 NC Vocational Rehabilitation \$7,021.00 Northwest Regional Library System \$5,160.00 est. Career center in the Alleghany library includes rent, utilities, trash collection, and facility cleaning Employment and Training programs \$60,140.00 est. Career center locations on Avery campus (\$19,340) and Mitchell campus (\$40,800) of MCC includes rent, utilities, IT support, phones, trash collections, facility cleaning, maintenance, and security.
-Division of Services for the Blind (Shared between the two districts) \$62.00 Community Services Block Grant (CSBG) Programs (Shared between BROC & WAMY) \$1,640.00 Temporary Assistance for Needy Families (TANF) program (Shared among all seven DSS) \$1,100.00 TOTAL \$307,395.59 \$65,300.00

-15. Describe how NCWorks Career Centers are using virtual technology to provide integrated, technology-enabled intake and case management information systems for programs carried out under WIOA, and programs carried out by NCWorks Career Center partners.
+15. Describe how NCWorks Career Centers are using virtual technology to provide integrated, technology-enabled intake and case management information systems for programs carried out under WIOA including youth programs, and programs carried out by NCWorks Career Center partners.
+What software are NCWorks Career Centers using?
 [WIOA Section 108 (b)(21)]

 All NCWorks Career Center staff utilize NCWorks for keying of and tracking participant data and activities to include dual enrollment when appropriate.
 All staff are trained on the system and provided technical assistance on an ongoing basis.
 Staff are also using the document storage features for eligibility and other program documents.
 New features such as the live chat feature and ability for customers to upload personal information assist with virtual services.
 Centers are also utilizing platforms such as Facebook, Zoom, Teams, and WebEx to connect with customers and conduct virtual workshops on interviews, soft skills, and other work readiness activities.
+In partnership with Western Piedmont, we also offer a monthly virtual workshop series for customers and partners to address workforce issues and service delivery.